Margery Fry: Academic career

 Fry studied mathematics at Somerville College, Oxford.
 She was Librarian at Somerville (1899–1904).
 In 1904, she became Warden of the women's residence at the University of Birmingham.

 From 1926 to 1930, she was Principal of Somerville College.
 Her appointment was hailed as "[combining] intellectual distinction, a fine eloquence, and academic experience with the force of character and sympathy which the post demands."
 The Graduate (Middle Common Room, or MCR) accommodation building at Somerville College is called 'Margery Fry House' in her honour.

 Somerville College Library holds a collection of her correspondence and papers.

 Other

 In 1919, she was appointed to the newly founded University Grants Committee on which she served until 1948.

 She was also a governor of the BBC from 1937 to 1938 and a participant in The Brains Trust series starting in 1942.
 The Fry Housing Trust was established in 1959, in memory of Margery Fry.
 In 1990, the Margery Fry Award was established in her honour.

-In the 1940s/1950s she and her sister Ruth lived together in a large Georgian house, 48 Clarendon Road, W11, surrounded by treasures accumulated from around the world.
-There they occasionally gave magical tea parties for local children.